-Unclean spirits and demons wandering tombs etc. craving corporeality, are the spirits of Nephilim who did not corrupt the image of God in man but weren’t permitted to reenter the dimension of heaven as the flood waters killed all flesh alive on the earth (Gen. 7:21-23).
+Unclean spirits and demons wandering tombs etc. craving corporeality, are the spirits of Nephilim Fallen Angels who did not corrupt the image of God in man; but not permitted to reenter the dimension of heaven as the flood waters killed all flesh alive on the earth (Gen. 7:21-23).
 Included among these are the evil hybrid offspring of the angels (Gen. 6:4).
 Desperately craving corporeality, they pathetically roam the wastelands possessing anything they can, insects (2Kings 1:2), animals (Lk.
 8:33) or men (Lk.
 8:30-32).

 Nephilim Fallen Angels and the Sons of God

 God vs Devil How could Satan hope to win?

 Three Unclean Spirits Like Frogs: The Big Lie God is an ET